JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 operators such as negation.
 So ``2^3x`` is parsed as ``2^(3x)``, and ``2x^3`` is parsed as ``2*(x^3)``.

-You can also use numeric literals as coefficients to parenthesized expressions::
+Numeric literals also work as coefficients to parenthesized expressions::

     julia> 2(x-1)^2 - 3(x-1) + 1